Terms Of Alimony Established During Divorce

 How Spouses Can Negotiate Terms of Alimony

 Spouses who want to save time and money may want to negotiate the terms of alimony themselves.
 They can do so through attending mediation with a neutral third party who helps them arrive at a resolution together.
 Most couples are motivated to avoid the added expenses of court by at least trying mediation first.
-It is recommended that each spouse obtains their own lawyer, like a divorce lawyer from Scroggins Law Group, to assist with an alimony dispute.
+It is recommended that each spouse obtains their own lawyer, to assist with an alimony dispute.

 What to Expect as the Receiving Spouse